-- Asshole Victim: Given the Grey and Black Morality of the show and its high body count, there are plenty to go around, but the most notable example has to be Vogel, who has been hounding Eddy's group since Season 1 and finally gets a horribly painful death, being burned alive by Kasari's gang at the beginning of Season 4.
+- Asshole Victim: Given the Black-and-Gray Morality of the show and its high body count, there are plenty to go around, but the most notable example has to be Vogel, who has been hounding Eddy's group since Season 1 and finally gets a horribly painful death, being burned alive by Kasari's gang at the beginning of Season 4.
 Roxanne's first reaction upon being called to the scene is to just smile and take a picture of his corpse.

 - Ate His Gun: Max at the beginning of Season 1.

 - Vibert tried and failed to kill himself that way.
 Vogel shows him how to do it properly.

 - Bald of Awesome: Walter.